-Small-angle scattering (SAS) experiments are widely used for the characterization of biological macromolecules in solution.
-SAS patterns contain information on the size and shape of dissolved particles in nanometer resolution.
-Here we propose a novel method for primary SAXS data analysis based on the application of perceptrons - interconnected artificial neural networks.
-Trained on synthetic SAS data, the neural networks are able to predict molecular weight and maximum intraparticle distance (Dmax) of previously unseen experimental data.
-The application area of the method is of a wide range and includes SAS data from nucleic acids (DNA/RNA), as well as from compact, partially unfolded, and extended proteins, including intrinsically disordered proteins (IDPs).
-Potentially, this area is not limited by the described objects and can be easily extended towards e.g. data from heterocomplexes or inorganic nanoparticles by further extension of the training set.
-The method was rigorously tested against synthetic SAXS data and demonstrated higher accuracy and better robustness against simulated experimental noise compared to all available conventional methods.
-The programs for estimation of MW and Dmax are included in the ATSAS package and will be publicly available in the next release, while the python code for generation of NN models, for its application on SAS data, as well as many other useful utilities, are freely available at the git-hub for academic use.
+Small-angle X-ray scattering (SAXS) experiments are widely used for the characterization of biological macromolecules in solution.
+SAXS patterns contain information on the size and shape of dissolved particles in nanometer resolution.
+Here we propose a novel method for primary SAXS data analysis based on the application of artificial neural networks.
+Trained on synthetic SAXS data, the feedforward neural networks are able to reliably predict molecular weight and maximum intraparticle distance (Dmax) directly from experimental data.
+Our method is applicable to data from monodisperse solutions of folded proteins, intrinsically disordered proteins and nucleic acids.
+The method was rigorously tested against synthetic SAXS data on various angular ranges and levels of noise and demonstrated higher accuracy and better robustness against simulated experimental noise compared to other methods.

 Introduction